Quick Navigation

 How Do We Add Automation to KiCad?

-For any effective AI PCB automation, you need good placement first, then PCB autorouting.
+For any effective automatic PCB placement and routing, you need good placement first, then PCB autorouting.
 Without intelligent component placement, even the best routing algorithms will struggle to produce quality results.
 To achieve a good understanding of the design, we use the automation pipeline mentioned below and KiCad's Python scripting interface.
-Our AI PCB automation process differs from traditional PCB autorouting in a fundamental way: we start by reading and understanding the schematic design intent before generating the physical layout.
+Our KiCad autorouting process differs from traditional approaches in a fundamental way: we start by reading and understanding the schematic design intent before generating the physical layout.

 Our Automation Pipeline